 My off-the-grid set up: Behind the wood stove when it is dark and in the southern windows when it is light.

 A south facing window with a fluorescent adjustable light with one warm and one cool light bulb is enough to get by.
 Ideally if you have electricity set a timer for 16-18 hours of light a day.
 Remember to rotate your seedlings everyday.
 You will see they will start to bend towards the light.

 Densie’s set up with all the tools modern life has to offer while starting seeds.

 Starting seeds is the only way to go if you have a garden.
 It allows you to select rare and interesting varieties you will rarely find at your local greenhouse.
 It also gives us gardeners a chance to get our hands dirty and tend to some new life while there is still snow on the ground and months before we can get out in the garden.
-Plus if you have any extra seedlings you can share them with family and friends…spreading the love of gardening around!
+Plus if you have any extra seedlings you can share them with family and friends.
+Spread that joy of gardening around people!